 If you’ve got post-pandemic stress to work on, this spa resort is exactly what you need.

-The five-star resort in the North Male Atoll will soft launch in September, followed by a grand opening in October.
+The five-star resort in the North Male Atoll will soft launch in September, followed by a launch in late 2020.
 The 50-villa property offers a full wellness experience at Baani Spa, with personalised wellness programmes, four treatment rooms, outdoor bathing, relaxation lounge, beauty salon, fully-equipped yoga and sound-healing studio and steam rooms.

 Alternative therapies include crystal and sound healing, lifestyle and health coaching and nutrition lessons will also be available.
 Tai chi, qigong, yoga and pilates will be offered, with a rotation of visiting expert practitioners.